ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

 - We had several collaborators, each with valuable insights and perspectives to offer on the content I created.
 - With so many small pieces of content, we needed an easy way to track progress, revisions and dialogue on each one.

 Enter GitHub.
 After a couple of months plugging away on Google Docs (a tool I'd sworn by previously and still use for collaborating with less technically savvy clients on short-term projects), we all began to discover its limitations when it came to formalizing an efficient content production and approval process.
-My client (Custom Programming Solutions) generously offered to teach me how to use Git and GitHub so we could collaborate more productively long-term. *Bonus: I get to share what I learned with you!*
+My client (Scry Engineering) generously offered to teach me how to use Git and GitHub so we could collaborate more productively long-term. *Bonus: I get to share what I learned with you!*

 I'll cover the following: